Hebbinkpro/HP-Panel/README.md

 ## How to setup
 1. Download the files
-2. Run `node index.js`
+2. Open the folder with all the files in your terminal
+3. run `npm install ` to install all the node modules
+4. run `node index` to start the project for the first time
-3. Anwser the questions in the terminal
+5. Anwser the questions in the terminal
-4. You are done
+6. You are done

 ## How to run a project on the panel
 - Login with your account